 Binge-watching has become a new addiction.
-A good show is just about as strong as a drug—once you start watching, it's very hard to stop.
+A good show is basically a drug—once you start watching, it's hard to stop.

 After the third episode, you might want to reconsider watching another.
 This puts you at a higher risk of watching even more episodes and falling down the binge-watching rabbit hole.

 Think about the schedule that TV shows used to follow.